 There are ways to prevent ants from reaching your tarantula enclosure, and when scout ants never reach and return to the colony, it will never lead to an infestation.
 Ants will follow the scent trails from scouting ants before more will follow the same trail.

 If you live in an area where ants are more common and present, you will probably have all kinds of tools and tips to prevent ant infestations in your house.
 Below I’ll give you some tips to prevent ants from reaching the tarantula enclosure that has proven to be effective.

-A moat of water around the enclosure is one the easiest and most effective ways to prevent ants from coming in your tarantula enclosure.
+A moat of water around the enclosure is one of the easiest and most effective ways to prevent ants from coming into your tarantula enclosure.
 Some have placed the enclosure on little legs and placed only the legs in small cups of water.

 You can also paint a thick line of vaseline on the outside on every side of the enclosure.
 Vaseline is often used to keep ants inside an enclosure but is also great to use keeping ants outside the enclosure.

 Many keepers have good experience with cinnamon.
 It turns out that ants despise cinnamon.
 It also removes the scent trail of ants so that ants won’t find their way to get with many to your tarantula enclosure.

 There are definitely other ways to prevent ants from coming inside the enclosure, but these ones have been proven to be successful for many tarantula keepers.

 Which other animals are a danger for your tarantula?

 Tarantulas are top predators, and there are not many other animals that pose a danger to tarantulas.
 While ants are the number one danger and can effectively kill your tarantula, some other animals are more an annoyance if they are infesting your spider.